 Depending upon what type of telescope you will be using, you may need a coma corrector / field flattener otherwise stars away from the centre of the image will appear stretched out like comets.
 This coma affects Newtonian reflectors of around f7 and lower.
 The other issue with these telescopes is lack of inwards focuser travel making it impossible to focus properly with DSLR cameras.
 I got around this by carefully cutting 20mm from the bottom of the optical tube thus moving the primary mirror closer to the secondary mirror thereby bringing the point of focus 20mm further outside the focuser: problem solved.

 You will need a properly polar aligned tracking mount that can accept guiding commands and be capable of carrying the imaging telescope and camera, guide scope and guide camera and the counter weights to balance the setup.
 I use a modified Skywatcher NEQ6 Pro.
-You will also need a laptop computer to control the guiding and imaging software ( I use Backyard EOS ).
+You will also need a laptop computer to control the guiding and imaging software ( I use Backyard EOS for DSLR imaging and I use Astrophotography Tool for Monochrome imaging, although it will also control your DSLR camera ).
 Install ASCOM Platform 6.3 this will ensure all your software works together.
 You will by now notice that you have a spaghetti – like amount of power, usb and other cables lying around: keep these as tidy as you can to avoid tripping over them in the dark.

 Once you’re ready, locate a fairly bright star and get the best focus using the live view function of your camera – a Bahtinov or Hartmann mask will help you focus correctly.